Prag8855/aab/content/guides/moving-to-berlin.md

 ### Make friends

 It takes time to make friends in Berlin.
 It's normal to feel lonely in your first year.
-Berlin has a big expat community, so you will always find people to meet, even if you don't speak German.
+Berlin has a big expat community, so you will find people to meet, even if you don't speak German.

 **[How to make friends ➞](/guides/making-friends)**